influxdata/docs-v2/content/influxdb/clustered/reference/glossary.md

 ### collect

-Collect and write time series data to InfluxDB using line protocol, Telegraf, the InfluxDB v1 and v2 HTTP APIs, v1 and v2 `influx` command line interface (CLI), and InfluxDB client libraries.
+Collect and write time series data to InfluxDB using line protocol and any of the following tools:

+- Telegraf
+- the InfluxDB v1 or v2 HTTP APIs
+- v1 or v2 `influx` command line interface (CLI)
+- InfluxDB client libraries

 ### collection interval